lianqiw/maos/docs/30_run.md

 - \ref mcao_ngs for NGS mcao simulations
 - \ref scao_lgs for single conjugate LGS simulation
 - \ref scao_ngs for single conjugate NGS simulation.
-- \ref scao_pwfs for Pyramid WFS NGS simulation.
+- \ref scao_pywfs for Pyramid WFS NGS simulation.

 Each of this file include a few other \c .conf files by specifying \c include=`filename.conf`, for example, all these baseline \c .conf files